Way of the Warrior: Development

 The game's voices were recorded through the Apple Macintosh microphone jack.
 Gavin and Rubin created much of the kung fu vocalizations themselves, with Gavin spending nights working on audio processing.
 Rodney Brooks, at the time the head of the MIT's Artificial Intelligence lab, provided the voice of "Shaky" Jake Querious.
-Chin "The Dragon" Liu's voice was provided by David Liu, who was the valedictorian of the Harvard class of 1994 and was known as a prolific professional Street Fighter II player.
+Chin "The Dragon" Liu's voice was provided by David R. Liu, who was the valedictorian of the Harvard class of 1994 and was known as a prolific professional Street Fighter II player.
 Liu was also the game's lead tester, and would attempt to plug Way of the Warrior during television interviews about his time in Harvard.
 Gavin voiced Malcolm Fox and Kull, while Rubin voiced the Book Keeper and the High Abbot.
+The soundtrack features several tracks from White Zombie's album La Sexorcisto: Devil Music Volume One.
+Way of the Warrior is the first video game to feature music by Rob Zombie, who would be featured in several subsequent video game soundtracks.

 Marketing and release

 Development took place over the course of 12 months on a total budget of $100,000.
-Although Gavin was being paid $14,000 a year to go through the MIT’s masters program, his and Rubin's financial and living situation deteriorated during production, and they sold their remaining belongings to get by while finishing the game.
+Although Gavin was being paid $14,000 a year to go through the MIT's masters program, his and Rubin's financial and living situation deteriorated during production, and they sold their remaining belongings to get by while finishing the game.
 With their last $10,000, they rented a 3×3 space within the 3DO booth at the Winter Consumer Electronics Show to search for a publisher.
-Gavin and Rubin found themselves surrounded by games being marketed by publishers as "multimedia", which Rubin assessed as "lots of badly shot, interactive video, and weird semi-gaming crap"; Rubin then surmised that "They all realized too late that this stuff wouldn't sell and that they needed to be publishing real games.
-Unfortunately for them, there was only one real game that was nearing completion: our game Way of the Warrior".
+Gavin and Rubin found themselves surrounded by games being marketed by publishers as "multimedia", which Rubin assessed as "lots of badly shot, interactive video, and weird semi-gaming crap"; Rubin then surmised that the publishers realized the failure of their approach and began seeking out "real games", with Way of the Warrior being the only one nearing completion.

 As a result, a bidding war broke out between Universal Interactive, The 3DO Company, and Crystal Dynamics.
-Gavin and Rubin initially came closest to accepting Crystal Dynamics's offer, but discovered an internal divide between those who wanted to publish the game and those who wanted to purchase the game and use its engine to develop Samurai Shodown titles.
-Hawkins, representing 3DO, also tempted them into granting the rights by using his charisma and positivity, which Gavin informally described as his "reality distortion field"; Rubin claimed that Hawkins's persuasion skills appeared to affect everyone around him, particularly his employees.
-For this reason, they were hesitant to accept his offer despite their previous business experiences with him.
-Universal Interactive ultimately won the game's publishing rights by offering Naughty Dog a place on their lot and funding for three additional games, over which Naughty Dog would have creative freedom.
-Rubin reflected that "Had we gone with 3DO as an exclusive, it could have been the end of Naughty Dog".
+Gavin and Rubin nearly accepted Crystal Dynamics's offer, but discovered an internal divide between those who wanted to publish the game and those who wanted to purchase the game and use its engine to develop Samurai Shodown titles.
+3DO's Hawkins, who Gavin described as charismatic and fair, also pushed hard for the rights, but Gavin and Rubin were wary of his persuasive charm despite their previous business experiences with him.
+Universal Interactive ultimately won the game's publishing rights by offering Naughty Dog a place on their Los Angeles lot and funding for three additional games, over which Naughty Dog would have creative freedom.
+Rubin reflected that a 3DO exclusivity could have ended Naughty Dog.
+Way of the Warrior was released in North America in August 1994.
+An arcade version developed by American Laser Games was showcased by the Amusement and Music Operators Association, but was not released.

-Naughty Dog later worked with American Laser Games to develop an arcade version of the game; prototypes were built and tested, but were never released.
-Aside from the controllers, the arcade version was identical to the 3DO version, and even used a 3DO Interactive Multiplayer system for hardware.